 Then Peter said, Lo, we have left all, and followed thee.~Luke 18:28 KJV

 Elise set her Bible on the stand.
 “Lord Jesus,” she whispered, “am I going through the motions with my religious ways?
-Remake me…” She glanced at the laundry.
+Remake me.”
+She glanced at the laundry.
 “Cleanse me.
-Help me to recognize You paid the ultimate price—that of death on a cross.
+Help me to recognize You paid the ultimate price—death on a cross.
 The least I can give You is my whole-hearted devotion.
-Create in me the heart of a worshiper.
+Create in me the heart of a worshipper.
 Make me a Mary.”

-Gently, almost imperceptibly at first, the rain of the Holy Spirit began to descend upon Elise.
+Gently, almost imperceptibly at first, the rain of the Holy Spirit descended upon Elise.
 The washer buzzed, but Elise stayed seated.
 It was “Wash Day,” and the Lord was answering her heartfelt prayer.
 A song of praise and thanksgiving, as well as peace unfettered, saturated her.
 Elise sang into the evening, and then, stillness permeated her soul.
-In the silence, Elise felt the empowerment of her Savior as never before.
+In the silence, Elise felt the power of her Savior as never before.

 “Wash Day” had become the cleansing she needed.
-Elise had become a worshiper.
+Elise had become a worshipper.

-Lord Jesus, Wash over me with Your love, and cleanse me.
-Reign in my heart each day and make my worship living rather than rote.
-Create in me a heart of worship, and help me to have a tender heart towards You, recognizing You paid the ultimate price.
+Lord Jesus, wash me with Your love.
+Reign and create in me a heart of worship that is living rather than rote.
+Help me to have a tender heart toward You, recognizing You paid the ultimate price for my freedom.
 I give my entire being to You.
+Amen.

 Published: March 26, 2017: The Vision Magazine: Word Aflame: Editor Karen Myers: Pentecostal Publishing House, 36 Research Park Ct., Weldon Spring, MO, 63304